 When done right, call monitoring can help gauge your agent’s performance and improve it over time.
 64% of businesses rely on call monitoring to record customer feedback and improve their support agent’s efficiency.

-If you monitor calls in your contact center, this article is for you.
+If you monitor calls in your call center, this article is for you.
 In this article, you will learn the ten best ways to improve your call quality monitoring.
 Let’s get started.

 10 Ways To Improve Call Center Quality Assurance